piyushmh/network-firewall/README.md

 This code was developed on Ubuntu using gcc 4.7.3

+NetworkFirewall is a software which can be used to apply pass/block packets between virtually isolated networks.
+List of interfaces can be supplied in a files called interfaces.txt along with their hardware mac addresses.
+A separate threads listens to each interface present in this file. pthread reader writer locks for used for synchronization on internal data structures.
 Rules are present in a local file called rules.txt.
+Packets are injected through pcap_inject library function.
 Mutliple rules are applied according to priority.
-Source and destination mac interfaces are passed using command line arguments.
-The ARP values are hard coded currently and will be picked from a dynamic cache later.
-Packet are being injected through pcap_inject library function.
 If the packet does not match any rules the default action is block.
+For getting ARP entry for a local LAN host, arping is done, and the value is stored in a cache with a 60 sec timeout.
+Once a connection has been formed between 2 hosts, rules are not applied for that flow.
+Flows are maintained in hash structures.
+UTHash library is being used for hashing.
+Rules are applied on bidirectional traffic and hence any communication must have an allow rules both ways.
+A brief documentation is contained in NetworkFirewall.pdf.

+Once the firewall is running, rules are be changed dynamically using a interactive shell.
+It only understands a few commands.
+Press H for help and command syntax.

-Rules take the following format -
+Rules take the following format ( Highest priority is 0).
+Protocols supportes are ICMP|TCP|UDP.
+Flow is only maintained for TCP and not for ICMP or UDP.

-Pass SRCIP=60.50.40.30/24 SRCPORT=23 DSTIP=55.255.255.255 DSTPORT=34 PRIORITY=9
+Pass PROTOCOL=protocolSRCIP=60.50.40.30/24 SRCPORT=23 DSTIP=55.255.255.255 DSTPORT=34 PRIORITY=9